alxdnvn/CareerAssignment/README.md

 ## Description

-VM builder is a tool for easy packaging of virtual machines for multiple or repeatable installations.
-It allows users to package their desired operating system .ISO and version of Oracle VirtualBox into a single folder, and define installation options for repeatable deployment in the presets.txt file.
+VM builder (VMB) is a tool for packaging virtual machine installations into a single executable for multiple deployments.
+VMB is targeted at students that want to be able to rapidly reinstall a VM, or create a second copy of an existing VM without variation between installs.
+To prepare an installation for VMB conversion, users package their desired operating system .ISO and version of Oracle VirtualBox into a single folder, and define installation options for repeatable deployment in the presets.txt file.

 ## Installation